microsoft/live-share/docs/use/vscode.md

 4. Copy the user code.

-5. Finally, paste the user code into the input field that appeared when you ran the command and press enter to complete the sign in process.
+5. Finally, paste the user code into the input field that appeared when you ran the command and press enter to complete the sign-in process.

     ![Picture of user code input field](../media/vscode-user-code.png)

 ## Using the Live Share viewlet

 After installing Visual Studio Live Share, a custom tab will be added to the VS Code activity bar.
-In this tab you can access all Live Share functions to collaborate.
+In this tab, you can access all Live Share functions to collaborate.
 Additionally, when you share or join a collaboration session, a view will also appear in the Explorer tab for you to access all these functions as well.

 <table style="border: none;">
 <tr style="border: none;">